onepub-dev/batman/README.md

 # Log Scanning
 Batman allows you to define as set of rules for scan log files for common problems.

-To scan you log files you define a set of rules in rules.yaml.
+To scan your log files you define a set of rules in rules.yaml.